Our family tradition is to take a Christmas Day hike. If that’s not your scene, there’s a range of activities open over the holiday.

-- The San Francisco Zoo is open 365 days each year including Christmas from 10am to 4pm.
-And they have seasonal reindeer.
-Aww.
+- The San Francisco Zoo is open 365 days each year including Christmas from 10 am to 4 pm.
 [More fun stuff to see and do for Christmas in San Francisco >]

-- Round1 Bowling & Entertainment with kid-friendly karaoke and arcade games (Concord) is open 10 am to 2 am
+- The Hayward location of Round1 Bowling & Entertainment, with kid-friendly karaoke and arcade games, is open from noon to midnight.

-- Many of the ice skating rinks offer public skating sessions on Christmas Day (Rinks in Walnut Creek, Concord, San Ramon, and San Francisco are open)
+- Many of the ice skating rinks offer public skating sessions on Christmas Day.
+Rinks in Alameda, Walnut Creek, Concord, San Ramon, and San Francisco are open.

 Outside Stuff that Doesn’t Close That’s Fun at Christmastime

-- Little Farm is open on both Christmas Day and Christmas Eve because the animals still gotta eat!
+- Little Farm is open on both Christmas Eve and Christmas Day because the animals still gotta eat!

 - A big list of outdoor destinations for families, most of which are accessible on holidays and totally toddler-friendly.

 - Plan your day around being at a great holiday light show when it gets dark.
-We like Christmas Tree Lane in Alameda and the smaller Mountain View cemetery in Piedmont.
+We like Christmas Tree Lane in Alameda.

 - Head toward the water.
 Try Oakland’s Shoreline Park where you can see the big container ships.
 Or fly kites in the Berkeley Marina if it’s not raining.